 Update Management

 Keeping everything updated is like fixing the holes in your boat before setting sail.
 Old, creaky software is can be easy pickings for hackers.
 Turn those updates on automatically and let your gear handle the maintenance.
-Peek into our secure home network setup guide to make sure your router isn’t left behind in the dust.
+Peek into our secure home network setup guide to ensure your router isn’t left in the dust.

 Security Best Practices